tusharxoxoxo/fedimint/docs/architecture.md

 Clients are expected to communicate with as many members as necessary to overcome malicious federation nodes.
 Requests are delegated to an underlying `LnClient`, `MintClient`, or `WalletClient` depending on what `FederationModule` the client needs to perform an action.

-A submitted `Transaction` often requires multiple epochs to become spendable, usually because they require signatures from a quorum of federation members.
+A submitted `Transaction` often requires multiple epochs to become spendable, usually because it requires signatures from a quorum of federation members.
-Clients query for the `TransactionStatus` by unique `OutPoint` that includes the `TransactionId`.
+Clients query for the `TransactionStatus` by using a unique `OutPoint` that includes the `TransactionId`.

-After enough epochs have passed, the `TransactionStatus` contain either return an `Error` message or the `OutputOutcome` indicating how the inputs were spent and possibly returning data to the user such as blind-signed notes.
+After enough epochs have passed, the `TransactionStatus` contains either return an `Error` message or the `OutputOutcome` indicating how the inputs were spent and possibly returning data to the user such as blind-signed notes.

 ## LN Gateway
-The `LnGateway` communicates with a local Lightning node in order to provide an API that can pay invoices.
+The `LnGateway` communicates with a local Lightning node to provide an API that can pay invoices.
 The gateway uses a `GatewayClient` to communicate with the federation, which delegates to the same underlying `LnClient` or `MintClient` used by the `UserClient`.

 When a user submits a pay invoice request, the gateway uses the `GatewayClient` to confirm the user has locked funds into a valid `ContractAccount`.